Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Offensive line

-Seattle officially gave up six sacks.
-But two of them were on plays of zero yards and against a really good defensive front the Seahawks made some plays when it really mattered.
+Seattle officially gave up a season-high six sacks.
+But two of them were on plays of zero yards and came against a really good defensive front.
+Seattle also churned out 174 yards rushing, a season high, against a defense that came into the game ranked fourth in the NFL in fewest rushing yards allowed at 86.0.

 Grade: B